la4okurs/rpi/not_important/README.txt

 $ cd rpi/not_important

-pi@raspberrypi:~/rpi/not_important $ bash stream.bash
+pi@raspberrypi:~/rpi/not_important $ bash radio_cmd.bash

-Any time you may run status from:  $ bash stream.bash status
+Any time you may run status from:  $ bash radio_cmd.bash status

 Feel free to add entries in the file not_important/radiolist.txt  which is read by the

-stream.bash program
+radio_cmd.bash program